The Bull Run

 fork right on Arth's and cross the Gemini Bridges road to descend Great Escape.

 Bull Run is my favorite section of the Mag 7, and I recommend it highly

 Derek and Gene take in the view.

-a trip down Bull Run in
+A video trip down Bull Run in

 If the above video does not appear on your